wendaoshuiyouqing/wendaoshuiyouqing.github.io/contents/home.md

-He is currently a Fellow in the Department of Earth and Planetary Sciences (EPS) at Harvard University.
+I am currently a M.E. student in Intelligent Science and Technology at Beijing Institute of Technology.
+His research interests lie in artificial intelligence and intelligent science, with a focus on machine learning and intelligent systems

 #### Contact